FDSN/StationXML/docs/level-channel.rst

    .. container:: description

-      Azimuth of the sensor in degrees clockwise from geographic (true) north.
+      Azimuth of the component in degrees clockwise from geographic (true) north.

-      Instrument azimuth, degrees clockwise from North.